 So, is your connected car hackable?
 Here are the top threats you need to watch out for, presented by our sponsor, CarShield.

 Compromised car apps

-Does your car come with a smartphone app that allows you to unlock and start it remotely?
+Does your car have a smartphone app that allows you to unlock and start it remotely?

 Almost every car manufacturer offers this convenience in certain makes and models.
 And it’s not just newer cars.
 You can also install aftermarket remote start kits to turn any vehicle into a connected one.

 Account usernames and passwords protect these apps.
-If a hacker can break into your account or exploit a bug in the car’s software, they can compromise your entire vehicle.
+If hackers can break into your account or exploit a bug in the car’s software, they can compromise your entire vehicle.

 To protect your remote start app, change the default password, use strong and unique credentials and never reuse your passwords from other services.
 Enable two-factor authentication (2FA) whenever available, and always keep your app up-to-date.

 Telematics is a connected system that can monitor your vehicle’s behavior remotely.
 This data may include your car’s location, speed, mileage, tire pressure, fuel use, braking, engine/battery status, driver behavior and more.

 Anything connected to the internet is vulnerable to exploits, and telematics is no exception.
 If hackers manage to intercept your connection, they can track your vehicle and even control it remotely.
 Scary!

 Before you get a car with built-in telematics, please consult with your car dealer about the cybersecurity measures they’re employing on connected vehicles.
-If you have a connected car, make sure its onboard software is always up-to-date.
+If you have a connected car, ensure its onboard software is always up-to-date.